 MikePAC grew out of my frustration with conventional PACs.
 As a fairly liberal Democrat, I belong to a number of environmental, peace and civil rights organizations, many of which have their own PACs.
 I used to contribute to some of them until I realized:

 I figured others might respond to my research.
 So, two years later I typed out the first extremely low-tech edition of the Progressive Election Alert, and distributed it to like-minded friends, relatives and acquaintances.
-I've published it every two years since then, helping to raise money for many worthy candidates.
+I've published it every two years since then, helping to raise money for many worthy candidates and organizations.

-I hope you'll check out this year's candidates, and contribute as generously as you can to as many of them as you can.
-Clicking on CANDIDATES up above will take you directly to my ActBlue page, where you can contribute to as many or as few of the candidates as you want in whatever amount(s) you'd like, all in one easy transaction.
+I hope you'll check out the current MikePAC recommendations, and contribute as generously as you can to as many of them as you can.
+Clicking on FUNDRAISING up above will take you directly to my ActBlue page, where you can contribute to as many or as few of the organizations as you want in whatever amount(s) you'd like, all in one easy transaction.

 I also post voting recommendations for elections in California.